The Monstrosity Matchups

 2. Draymond Green = Hairy Frog

-This frog lives in Africa, and when threatened, it snaps its own toe bones, pushes them through its skin, and uses them as emergency claws.
+The hairy frog lives in Africa, and when threatened, it snaps its own toe bones, shoves them through its skin, and waves them around as emergency claws.
+This is not an evolutionary plan so much as a nightly cry for help.

-Draymond does this every third quarter of every playoff game.
+Draymond does the same thing every third quarter of every playoff game.

 He doesn’t play basketball.
 He plays rules chicken with God.
 He’s defense.
 He’s offense.
 He’s podcasting during his own ejection.
-He is the bone spike that ruins your series and tells you to grow up about it.
+He’s a technical foul that sprouted arms and started setting illegal screens.
+He is the bone spike that ruins your series and then tells you to grow up about it.

 “I play with heart,” he says, clutching the rib you used to have.